Want to try it for yourself?

 By running the four tests outlined below, developers can begin shifting testing to the left.
 Each represents a minimal commitment while reducing friction within the security and quality assurance phases of software development.

 Unit testing: Unit tests verify the performance of a single method, function, or class.
 Typically, you run them on the smallest testable unit of software, such as procedures, interfaces, or classes.
 Once a unit test is performed, it’s safe to integrate the unit into the larger codebase.
-When the unit test fails to return the correct value when fed input, it is marked as a failure and the code unfit for further use.
+When the unit test fails to return the correct value when fed input, it is marked as a failure, and the code is unfit for further use.

 Basic functionality testing: Functionality tests evaluate whether all aspects of the code work properly, rather than focusing on the single output examined in unit tests.
 For example, is the application displaying correctly?
 Does the application work outside of development environments?
 Can users submit data without crashing the application?
 Is the called API supporting each feature?
 By performing these tests, users can save downstream time in QA or security.